Blue Line (CTA): Forest Park branch

-With the replacement of Cermak branch Blue Line service with the Pink Line, the ramp is now non-revenue trackage used primarily for the transfer of 5000 series trains that the Blue Line borrows from the Pink Line for rush hour service.
+With the replacement of Douglas branch Blue Line service with the Pink Line, the ramp is now non-revenue trackage used for the transfer of 5000 series trains that the Blue Line borrows from the Pink Line for weekday rush hour service.
+The ramp is also used for non-revenue equipment movement and access to the Skokie Shops, as it's the only link between the Blue Line and the rest of the "L" system.
 The Forest Park branch remains in the median of the expressway through the west side of Chicago until it reaches a portal at Lotus Avenue.